 Imagine you have just found an old lamp, rubbed it and a career-genie popped out and told you that he would give you whatever you wanted in a career.
 “Be careful,” he says, “because what you wish for is what you get.”
 Can you put into words the desires of your heart?
-Can you sort out your small whims, strong preferences, and firm requirements regarding the world of work?
+Can you sort out your small whims, strong preferences and firm requirements regarding the world of work and career satisfaction?

 Every day, someone somewhere asks themselves, “What do I want in a career?”
-Other similar questions are:
+Other related questions are:

 - Where do I want to live and work?

 - What kind of job appeals to me?

 - What kind of coworkers will be kindred spirits?

 - What kind of working conditions will be rewarding?